 The Historic (And Photogenic) City Center

-The entire city of Guadalajara has been around for ages, crammed full with towering cathedrals and a historic downtown.
-It’s one of Mexico’s largest cities, but tourists tend to hang out in the historical part of downtown to admire the colonial ages buildings.
+The entire city of Guadalajara has been around for ages, crammed full of towering cathedrals and a historic downtown.
+It’s one of Mexico’s largest cities, but tourists tend to hang out in the historical part of downtown to admire the colonial age buildings.
 This whole area is rather walkable and as pretty as can be.

 Keep an eye out for huge murals around the city painted by José Clemente Orozco, who is one of Mexico's most important artists.
 You'll find his work dotted all over the city.
 Also, don’t leave without visiting the outside and inside of the Guadalajara Cathedral!
 It’s a stunner.